gdaverdin/bioinfo/Lab-9-:-Population-genomics.md

 X axis is position, Y axis is Pi.
 Well that's a pretty ugly and hard to interpret plot.
 Can you make a better one?

+Google how to calculate the mean Pi for all individuals in R. The answer is

+    [1] 0.03279469

 # Calculate Fst

 Fst is a measure of population differentiation.
 High Fst indicates that two populations are fixed for allelic differences.